apache/privacy-website/policies/privacy-policy-public.md

 ### b) When registering for our newsletter and mailing lists

 If, pursuant to Art.
 6 para.
-1 sentence 1 lit. a GDPR have expressly consented, we use your e-mail address to regularly send you our newsletter or message arriving at our mailing lists.
-For the receipt of the newsletter or mailing list message the indication of an e-mail address is sufficient.
+1 sentence 1 lit. a GDPR have expressly consented, we use your e-mail address to regularly send you our newsletter.
+For the receipt of the newsletter the indication of an e-mail address is sufficient.

 We inform our visitors at regular intervals through newsletters about news and offers from The Apache Software Foundation.
-Furthermore, we communicate with interested person through our mailing lists.

 The newsletter of our company can only be received if (1) the data subject has a valid e-mail address and (2) the person concerned registers for the newsletter.
 For legal reasons, a confirmation e-mail will be sent to the e-mail address entered by an affected person for the first time for newsletter mailing using the double-opt-in procedure.
 This confirmation email is used to check whether the owner of the e-mail address as the person concerned authorized the receipt of the newsletter.